github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/recovering-your-account-if-you-lose-your-2fa-credentials.md

 ## Authenticating with a fallback number

-{% note %}
+> [!NOTE]

-**Note:** Configuring a fallback SMS number in addition to your primary SMS number is no longer supported.
+> Configuring a fallback SMS number in addition to your primary SMS number is no longer supported.
 Instead, we strongly recommend registering multiple authentication methods.

-{% endnote %}

 If you lose access to your preferred TOTP app or phone number, you can provide a two-factor authentication code sent to your fallback number to automatically regain access to your account.